Academany/fabzero/program/final/finalproject.md

 * The final result as you are delivering
 * Future opportunities of improvements and TODO

-And you should carefully organize and format all this information with a table of contents (TOC), headers and all the techniques you have been learning through the course.
+And you should carefully organize and format all this information with a table of contents (TOC), headers and all the techniques you have at your fingertips.
 Do not just dump all the information in an endless page.
-Keep it neat and elegant, pleasant to the eyes and easy to read.
+Keep it neat and elegant, easy to read and pleasant to the eyes.

 ### The slide

 ### The video

-### The presentation
+### Master the presentation

+There is only one secret about public presentations.
+Rehearse, rehearse and rehearse.
+Some people can do a good presentation without rehearshing.
+But that requires years of experience in public speaking, interviews.
+You might think you can, because you did a couple of tests and .
+But let me tell you, that when you are in front of a camera and 500 people are looking at you, it is different.
+Here you are some tips that can help you to present like a professional:

+* **Partition the time** you have been allocated.
+The most frequent mistake is exceeding the time.
+Decide beforehand how much time you will use for introducing yourself, how much for explaining the functionality of your project (supply-time management).
+Partitioning time will help you stay on track.
+* **Write a script** of what you are going to say.
+Select carefully your words and your style.
+It is a spoken presentation, it should not sound unnatural when you say it.
+Since you know how much time you can spend on each section you can reduce of extend the length of your exposure.
+* **Record an audio** of your presentation, reading at a normal pace.
+Not too fast, not to slow.
+Do not make it monotone.
+Make pauses when they are needed, enphasize when is required.
+When you are happy with the result **memorize it**.
+Play the audio in loop mode and just listen to it over and over, hundreds of times.
+Keep listening to it until you can reproduce it, changing the order, the entonation and the pace at your will.
+At that point you master the presentation

 ---
 [Back to Summary](../summary.md)